Car Title Loans

 How the Car Title Loan Works?

-Once the borrower approaches the lender and states his/her desire to obtain a car title loan, there is an application process where the company will request information to process the loan.
+Once the borrower approaches the title loan lender and states his/her desire to obtain a car title loan, there is an application process where the company will request information to process the loan.
 Typically, this information includes:

-2. Make and model of the vehicle being pledged as collateral
+• Make and model of the vehicle being pledged as collateral

-3. Mileage of the vehicle
+• Mileage of the vehicle

-4. Insurance documents
+• Insurance documents

-5. Employment information
+• Employment information

-6. Proof of no other liens or claims on the vehicle
+• Proof of no other liens or claims on the vehicle

-7. Car appraisal value/inspection documents
+• Car appraisal value/inspection documents

-For information about Title Loans check out this guide from the Government of Canada.
+For information about Title Loans, check out this guide from the Government of Canada.

-Once the information is provided and the car is appraised for its value, the borrower receives the principal amount directly in his/her bank account or as a cheque that can be deposited into the bank within 1-2 business days.
-The car title loan then may be structured as a periodic repayment loan or as a lump sum payment loan that is paid out at the end of the term.
-In some cases, if the borrower is unable to pay the loan at the end of the term, they can potentially roll over the loan into a new term for an extra fee.
+The car title loan may be structured as a periodic repayment loan or as a lump-sum payment loan that is paid out at the end of the term.
+In some cases, if the borrower is unable to pay back the advance at the end of the term, they can potentially roll over the loan into a new term for an extra fee.

 Users of Car Title Loans